theseanything/civilservicelgbt.github.io/_posts/2018-10-29-allies-in-action-phil-blunden.md

 ---
 layout: news
-author: Civil Service LGBT+ Network
+author: Phil Blunden
 date: '2018-10-29'
-preview: true
+preview: false
 published: true
 title: "Allies in Action: Phil Blunden"
 excerpt: "This week, we’re celebrating the allies making the Civil Service a great place to work for LGBT+ people.
 Phil works for the Ministry of Defence.
 Here's Phil's thoughts on why allies are important."